JaneLi99/CSI-5112-project/README.md

 # CSI 5112 - Software Engineering

-A Flutter project of shopping web.
+A Flutter project of shopping website.

 ## Our Group Members:
 Jiahao Wang </br>